yonicd/supermarketprices/README.md

 Instead R can be used to read the data and have the public actually look at the raw data in data.frames or csv exports

+The layout of the tables as set by the Ministry of Economics can be viewed (in hebrew) in the Table Layout Regulations (Hebrew).pdf file.

 In the example files folder:

   - mega_20150521.rdata: data from one full day of mega